 Add this to the existing “secret sauce” that makes Israel a startup powerhouse – a cultural acceptance of risk and failure and the famed “never-take-no-for-an-answer” chutzpah factor.
 There’s also our innovative public-private partnerships which strongly bolster our life sciences sector.
 Such government involvement in pre-seed and seed stages of life science start-ups is most significant, as venture capital funds and other investors usually find it too risky to invest at such an early stage.

 Several of these cross-cultural success stories will be exhibiting at MEDICA 2014.
 Come by the Israeli pavilion to learn more about possibilities for cooperation, investment and partnership.
-We hope to see you there!
+Hope to see you there!